Select your language

 Source: Own calculations based on data from Statbel [1]

 In Belgium, the disease burden due to premature mortality is largely borne by the elderly.
-The majority (64%) of YLLs in the Belgian population are attributable to the group of 65+ years (199,079 YLLs per 100,000).
-In the group with an age between 45 and 64 years, Belgians suffered from 41,328 YLLs per 100,000 (26%), followed by a total of 14,116 YLLs per 100,000 in the group aged between 15 and 44 years (9%).
+The majority (67%) of YLLs in the Belgian population are attributable to the group of 65+ years (32,737 YLLs per 100,000 in people with an age between 65 and 84 years old and 88,472 YLLs per 100,000 in people aged 85 and older).
+In the group with an age between 45 and 64 years, Belgians suffered from 10,977 YLLs per 100,000 (24.5%), followed by a total of 12,534 YLLs per 100,000 in the group aged between 15 and 44 years (8%).
 The youngest group (< 15 years) accounted for less than 1% of the total amount of YLLs.
-The leading specific causes with the highest impact in terms of YLLs per 100,000 were lower respiratory infections and rain and nervous system cancer in children with an age < 5 years, brain and nervous system cancer, and road injuries in children with an age between 5 and 14 years, self-harm and road injuries in youngsters and adults with an age between 15 and 44 year, lung cancer and ischemic heart disease in adults with an age between 45 and 64, and Alzheimer’s disease and other dementias and ischemic heart disease in elderly with an age higher than 65.
+The leading specific causes with the highest impact in terms of YLLs per 100,000 were road injuries and brain and nervous system cancer in children with an age < 5 years, brain and nervous system cancer, and road injuries in children with an age between 5 and 14 years, self-harm and road injuries in youngsters and adults with an age between 15 and 44 years, lung cancer and COVID-19 in adults with an age between 45 and 64, COVID-19 and lung cancer in elderly with an age between 65 and 84, and Alzheimer’s disease and other dementias and COVID-19 in people aged 85+.

 Source: Own calculations based on data from Statbel [1]